You might have a lower tummy (pelvic) ultrasound or a vaginal ultrasound. Both types may be used to help diagnose ovarian cancer.

 Vaginal ultrasound can help to show whether any cysts on your ovaries contain cancer or not.
 If a cyst has any solid areas it is more likely to be cancer.

 Sometimes, in women who are past their menopause, the ovaries do not show up on an ultrasound.
 This means that the ovaries are small and not likely to be cancerous.

 If you have a suspicious looking cyst, your specialist will recommend that you have surgery to remove it.
-This may be because it is large and you are past your menopause, or because there is a sign that it may contain cancer cells.
-The cyst will be examined closely in the laboratory.
+The cyst will be looked at closely in the laboratory.